gompiler/glc/doc/exported-org-files/milestone1.md

 other words, `var ( a = 2 )` would become `var a = 2`.
 Note that
 we cannot further simplify group declarations `var ( a, b = 2,
     3)`, as there is no guarantee at this stage that the number of identifiers matches the number of values.
-This would have to be checked at a later stage

-<a id="orge06f9fd"></a>
+<a id="orgc2c3631"></a>

 ## Weeding

-In our first stage, our weeding operations are simple, and don't rely on context outside of the statement we are verifying.
+Most of the weeding operations needed are simple and don't rely on external context.
 As a result, we were able to define recursive traversal methods to verify relevant statements, and create verifiers that validate at a single level.
 Haskell helped immensely here, as we were able to use pattern matching to produce performant and independent functions.

+For verification where statement context was important (`break` and `continue`) we made a simple modification to the recursive traversal to avoid exploring scopes under `for` or `switch` statements where applicable.

 Each verifier returns an optional error, and we are able to map the results and return the first error, if any.

-<a id="orgf01140e"></a>
+<a id="orgac2f35a"></a>

 # Pretty Printer